Combinatorial description of the cohomology of the affine flag variety: Dunkl elements and Murnaghan-Nakayama elements

 We define Murnaghan-Nakayama elements $\p_m(i)$ (MN elements in short) in $\afk$ as a generalization of $\theta_1^m+\cdots+\theta_i^m$ in $\fk$.
 Unlike the finite case, MN elements are not generated by Dunkl elements $\atheta_i$.
 We define MN elements by investigating the combinatorics of the Fomin-Kirillov algebra studied by M\'{e}sz\'{a}ros, Panova, Postnikov \cite{MPP14} and generalizing them to affine case. \\

 Let $\mathcal{D}$ be the 2-dimensional infinite grid.
 A \emph{box} is specified by its position $(i,j)$ when the vertices of the box are $(i,j),(i,j+1),(i+1,j),(i+1,j+1)$.
 Let $\mathcal{D}_a$ be the set of all boxes at $(i,j)$ with $i\leq a <j$.
 A \emph{diagram} $D$ on $\mathcal{D}_a$ is a finite collection of boxes in $\mathcal{D}_a$.
-For a diagram $D$ on $\mathcal{D}_a$, we associate a graph with the vertex set $\mathbb{Z}$ obtained by adding an edge between $i$ and $j$ for each box at $(i,j)$ in $D$.
-We say that a diagram $D$ is a \emph{connected tree} if the associated graph consists of all but finitely many isolated points and a single tree, and all vertices in the tree have distinct residues modulo $n$.
-Let $\supp(D)$ be the set consisting of indices of all vertices in the single tree in the associated graph for $D$ and $c(D)$ the number of vertices in the tree with index $\leq a$.
+For a diagram $D$ on $\mathcal{D}_a$, we associate a graph with the vertex set $\mathbb{Z}$ obtained by adding an edge between $i$ and $j$ for each box at $(i,j)$ in $D$, then remove all vertices that are not adjacent to any edge.
+We say that a diagram $D$ is a \emph{connected tree} if the associated graph is a tree, and all vertices in the tree have distinct residues modulo $n$.
+Let $\supp(D)$ be the set consisting of indices of all vertices in the single tree in the associated graph for $D$ and $c(D)$ the number of vertices $(i,j)$ in the tree with $i\leq a$.
+See Figure 1 for an example of a connected tree and the associated graph.
 Note that the box at $(i,i+np)$ does not appear in a connected tree for any $i, p\in\mathbb{Z}$. \\